AndrewHakmi/Nexus/Plugins.md

-⚠️💀 WARNING 💀⚠️: Review the code of any plugin you use thoroughly, as plugins can execute any Python code, potentially leading to malicious activities, such as stealing your API keys.
+⚠️💀 WARNING 💀⚠️: Please note that when using third-party plugins to enhance AutoGPT's functionality, it is important to review the plugin's code thoroughly.
+This is necessary because plugins, being able to execute any Python code, can potentially be used to perform malicious activities, such as stealing your API keys

-## STOP PRESS
+## STOP THE PRESS

-We're re-architecting.
-More info here[HERE](https://github.com/Significant-Gravitas/Auto-GPT/wiki/Architecting)
+In other news, we are currently undergoing re-architecting.
+To learn more, please visit https://github.com/Significant-Gravitas/Auto-GPT/wiki/Architecting.
+[HERE](https://github.com/Significant-Gravitas/Auto-GPT/wiki/Architecting)

 ## Plugin Users

-Plugins can be used to extend AutoGPT functionality.
-Users should please see the [user guide](https://docs.agpt.co/plugins/) for how to install and use plugins.
+If you are a plugin user, please refer to the [user guide](https://docs.agpt.co/plugins/) for instructions on how to install and use plugins.

 ## Plugin Developers

-Plugin developers can use the [Auto-GPT Plugin Template](https://github.com/Significant-Gravitas/Auto-GPT-Plugin-Template) as a starting point for creating their own plugins.

-For more information, please see ["Creating a Plugin"](https://github.com/Significant-Gravitas/Auto-GPT-Plugins#creating-a-plugin) in the main plugin repo.
+For plugin developers, we recommend using the [Auto-GPT Plugin Template](https://github.com/Significant-Gravitas/Auto-GPT-Plugin-Template) as a starting point when creating your own plugins.
+Additional information on developing and sharing plugins can be found in the ["Creating a Plugin"](https://github.com/Significant-Gravitas/Auto-GPT-Plugins#creating-a-plugin) section of the main plugin repository.

-Start a new repository using that template, clone the repository, rename sec, etc, and you are good to go.

-2/ Hosting your plugin.

-There are two types of plugins, first party and third party plugins.

-If you think your plugin is a candidate for first party plugins, confirm by checking with @maintainers on discord, and then clone the plugin repository, and add your plugin to ABC and issue a PR.

-If you'd like to be listed as a third party plugin, do this ...

-3/ Plugin format detail

-Contact @ntindle on Discord
+Should you have any questions or concerns, please contact @ntindle on Discord.